nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

         "Hello world example macro"
 ```

-1. `rsource "../../../Kconfig.mcuxpresso"` must be added to load all device, board and other components Kconfigs.
+1. `rsource "../../../Kconfig.mcuxpresso"` must be added to load the Kconfigs for all device, board, and other components.
 2. Set `mainmenu` to give the GUI title
 3. Set the example specific configurations

-> The Kconfig process will take example specific Kconfig as entry point with priority.
+> The Kconfig process will take the example specific Kconfig as the highest priority entry point.
 If not provided, then it will take the mcuxsdk/Kconfig.mcuxpresso instead.

 ## prj.conf